 The table indicates that, over all forecast intervals, increases in energy sales and peak loads have been overestimated by an average of 8% for the former and 23% for the latter.
-However, for the most important forecast intervals (3 to 7 years ahead), roughly corresponding to the construction periods for the generating plants, energy sales have generally been more seriously overestimated (by some 15 - 20%) but peak demands have been over-estimated by a lower amount (some 10 - 15%).
+However, for the most important forecast intervals (3 to 7 years ahead), roughly corresponding to the construction periods for the generating plants, energy sales have generally been more seriously overestimated (by some 15 - 20%) but peak demands have been overestimated by a lower amount (some 10 - 15%).

-These results indicate a higher level of overestimating than was 4.04 found in a larger survey of 75 Bank loans to 37 countries.
+found in a larger survey of 75 Bank loans to 37 countries.
 There the error on forecasts of energy sales was found to average only 2%, identical to that found for a sample of (mainly European) industrialized countries.
 In some ways more significant than the average overestimate is the dispersion of the forecasts from actual.
-Table 4.1 shows that the standard deviation for the energy sales forecate was 38%, which is identical to that found in the larger survey mentioned, and twice the level for the industrialized countries studied there.
-It is of course to be expected that forecasts would be somewhat less accurate for the developing countries in view of many factors such as low base levels of electricity consumption, economic activity dependence of foreign exchange carnings on variable harvests and international commodity prices, etc.
+Table 4.1 shows that the standard deviation for the energy sales forecasts was 38%, which is identical to that found in the larger survey mentioned, and twice the level for the industrialized countries studied there.
+It is of course to be expected that forecasts would be somewhat less accurate for the developing countries in view of many factors such as low base levels of electricity consumption, dependence of foreign exchange earnings on variable harvests and international commodity prices, etc.